 When I looked down at my wedding ring, like the ring the Green Lantern wore that gave him his power, I imagined my ring had the world see only the straight married man.
 My ring exerted a powerful force field that hid all the chaos inside and kept my torment about my sexuality hidden.
-This is a true story about how I felt inside all those years.
 Continue reading

 Friday 2:53 AM

-“Hey dad I know you probably are asleep right now but I saw I movie and it reminded me of you.
+“Hey dad, I know you probably are asleep right now, but I saw a movie, and it reminded me of you.
 It’s called Beginners, you might have seen it.
-I just wanted to say I love you and will always love you no matter happens.
-You are the greatest father and you have taught me how to be a man.
-Sorry for the late text but I feel like sometimes I don’t really show how much I appreciate you and I just wanted to make sure you knew” Continue reading
+I just wanted to say I love you and will always love you no matter what happens.
+You are the greatest father, and you have taught me how to be a man.
+Sorry for the late text, but I feel like sometimes I don’t really show how much I appreciate you, and I just wanted to make sure you knew.”
+Continue reading

 What is the difference between empathy and sympathy?